xiaxueyi00-eng/cart253/mod-jam frog/planning.md

 - Make the fly flap its wings and move up and down while flying.

+- If the fly is captured, smoothly move it back toward the frog’s mouth using lerp before disappearing.

 - Detect when the tongue overlaps the fly

+- Play an eating sound when the fly is caught.

+- If the fly is yellow, add extra time to the countdown and briefly change the frog’s color.

 - Add score and countdown timer